 SAP Inventory Management is a module within the SAP ERP system that helps businesses streamline their inventory activities.
 It supports goods receipt, goods issue, material movement, and demand planning, ensuring smoother operations across warehouse processes.

-The system allows businesses to track stock levels in real time, manage reservations, and analyze inventory data.
+The system allows my businesses to track stock levels in real time, manage reservations, and analyze inventory data.
 It improves stock accuracy, supports supply chain planning, and helps reduce inefficiencies through better material visibility and reporting tools.

 Key Features and Functionalities